music literature movies Index About

 Starring: Peter O’Toole, Omar Sharif, Alec Guinness, Anthony Quinn, Jack Hawkins, José Ferrer, Anthony Quayle, and Claude Rains

 But for what it may lack in human drama, this belief in foregone conclusions offers a welcome oasis for the tired and weary.
 It is here where calloused feet soak in pools of cool nirvana.
-It offers a place where we can sleep, even now, in the afternoon.
+It offers a place where we can sleep, even now, under the high sun of the early afternoon.

 Or, not so fast.